logo for smoker-cooking.com

 by: Donna

 You mention that smoking a pork loin would take about 3 hours at 225 degrees.
-How big of a pork loin is that for, or how many minutes per pound do you smoke the meat?
+How big of a loin is that for, or how many minutes per pound do you smoke the meat?

-Smoking a Boneless Pork Loin
+How Long to Smoke a Pork Loin

 by: SmokerBill

-The smoker should be at minimun 225°F during most of the cooking time.
+The smoker should be at least 225°F during most of the cooking time.
 At this temperature, a time of approximately 3 hours would be right.
 It would be no problem to smoke the pork at a higher temperature, and in fact, it would add to the flavor.